 Canonical's conjure-up makes it easy to deploy and operate Kubernetes in production, using a neat, easy-to-use CLI installer.
-Weave Cloud fills in the gaps missing with a Kubernetes install and provides the tools necessary for a full development lifecycle.
+Weave GitOps fills in the gaps missing with a Kubernetes install and provides the tools necessary for a full development lifecycle.

-In the webinar we walked through how you can install and use Canonical’s Distribution of Kubernetes via conjure-up, and add Weave Cloud onto your cluster to set up, manage and monitor your application in Kubernetes.
+In the webinar we walked through how you can install and use Canonical’s Distribution of Kubernetes via conjure-up, and add Weave Cloud onto your cluster to set up, manage and monitor your application in Canonical Kubernetes.
 Luke Marsden (Weaveworks) also showed a demo on how to diagnose and solve a real performance problem within an application using Prometheus.